Battle of the Sexes (tennis): 2017: Johanna Konta vs. Pat Cash

+2021: Hubert Hurkacz vs. Iga Świątek

+In July 2021, a single tiebreak game was played between Polish number ones Hubert Hurkacz and Iga Świątek.
+This was as part of the opening celebrations for the 2021 WTA Poland Open, held in Gdynia. Świątek won the tiebreak 7–4.

+2023: Mirra Andreeva vs. Yanis Ghazouani Durand

+On 15–17 December 2023, an exhibition tournament was held in Bourg-de-Péage in France.
+The final of the women's draw was initially planned to be between Donna Vekić and the winner of Mirra Andreeva and Varvara Gracheva, but Vekic pulled out due to an injury.
+Ukrainian player Marta Kostyuk initially agreed to replace her, but she later changed her mind because of backlash in her home country against her playing Andreeva, who is Russian.
+In an unusual turn of events, the tournament directors asked ATP world no. 1145 Yanis Ghazouani Durand to play against 16-year-old WTA world no. 57 Andreeva.
+Ghazouani had lost to Arthur Rinderknech in a men's match two days before and was initially scheduled to be Andreeva's practice hitting partner before the women's final he ended up playing in.
+He won the match in straight sets, but Andreeva received the winner's trophy.

+2025: Aryna Sabalenka vs. Nick Kyrgios

+An exhibition match between Belarusian Aryna Sabalenka and Australian Nick Kyrgios, promoted as a new edition of the “Battle of the sexes”, scheduled to take place in Dubai, in the United Arab Emirates, at the indoor hardcourt of the Coca-Cola Arena on the 28th of December, 2025.
+The match was initially scheduled to be held in Hong Kong, but later was changed to Dubai.

 Unrealized proposals

 In 2013, Andy Murray responded to a Twitter user who asked whether he would consider challenging Serena Williams, saying, "I'd be up for it.
 Why not?"
-Williams also reacted positively to the suggestion, remarking "That would be fun.
+Williams also reacted positively to the suggestion, remarking, "That would be fun.
 I doubt I'd win a point, but that would be fun."

 In August 2015, John McEnroe was interviewed on Jimmy Kimmel Live!.
 At that time, McEnroe was 56 years old but still active on the seniors tennis circuit; Serena Williams was 34 years old and in the chase for a calendar-year Grand Slam.
 McEnroe mentioned to Kimmel that, about 15 years prior, Donald Trump had suggested that he would like to put together a battle-of-the-sexes match between McEnroe and Williams.
 McEnroe said he would face Williams but that Trump was not offering a big-enough payout.
 McEnroe said that he believed he could defeat Williams in a tennis match.